 NIOSH is clear to point out that the app will not provide the accuracy of a more-expensive sound metering apparatus, but, for the purposes of generally monitoring work environments to within a few dBA’s, I think it is a fantastic tool.

-If you haven’t already, download the app and take it for a test drive like I did.
+If you haven’t already, download the NIOSH app and take it for a test drive.
 Whether you use any of the on-board recording & downloading capabilities is up to you: The key is to add the app to your Toolbox so it is available when you need it.

-Another thing to do this week is inventory your toolboxes – What kind of hearing protection do you have available (assuming that you do, of course….).
+Another thing to do this week: Inventory your toolboxes – What kind of hearing protection do you have available (assuming that you do, of course….)?
 Do you like to use the small, disposable foam earplugs?
 Or are you more of a full ear-muff wearing person?
 Is your gear in good shape and ready for the upcoming construction season?
-Or are you in need of resupply or a new pair?
+Are you in need of resupply or a new pair?
 Get your gear squared away and be prepared.

 As I get older, I am getting wiser.
-When I was young, I thought I was invincible – And as I get older, I realize that I’m still invincible, it’s just that the dents in the armor take a little more time and effort to pound out.
+When I was young, I thought I was invincible – And as I get older, I realize that I’m still invincible (haha!!), it’s just that the dents in the armor take a little more time and effort to pound out.

-Hearing is definitely one of those things that I’m more aware of – It is so easy to pop in a couple of foam plugs when the environment is loud.
-It just makes sense.
-There’s no point in trying to be a here with something so easy to avoid.
+Hearing is definitely one of those things that I’m more aware of now.
+It is so easy to pop in a couple of foam plugs when the environment is loud – It just makes sense.
+There’s no point in trying to put your hearing at risk when implementing protection is so simple.

-Look, being in construction exposes us to noise, it truly is a hazard just like confined spaces, electricity & falls.
+Look, being in construction exposes us to noise, it’s a hazard just like confined spaces, electricity & falls.
 Take the time to protect yourself.
 Use the NIOSH app, start to get a feel for sound levels & implement exposure mitigation when the time comes.

-Once you put the app to use, hit-up a Comment (below) and let us know what you think about it.
+Once you put the app to use, hit-up a Comment (below) and let me know what you think.